aiven/aiven-operator/docs/content/en/docs/installation/running-locally/_index.md

 $ cd aiven-kubernetes-operator
 ```

-2. Install the `cert-manager` operator.
+2. Install the `cert-manager` operator. **This and the next step are only required if you want to run the webhooks, since they are not mandatory when running locally**.
-> cert-manager is used to manage the Operator [webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) TLS certificates.
+> cert-manager is used to manage the Operator [webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) TLS certificates
 ```bash
 $ make install-cert-manager
 ```